openstack-archive/fuel-docs/pages/release-notes/v6-0/0063-update-the-product.rst

 You can easily update your Mirantis OpenStack using the introduced update mechanism without a need to redeploy it completely.

+.. warning:: Updating Mirantis OpenStack deployment could override customizations, manually applied patches and cause restart of OpenStack services.
+   Please, consult Mirantis Support, if you have any questions or concerns.

 Please, follow the instruction below to install updates.

 Software updating procedure for Linux CentOS- and Ubuntu-based nodes with an access to the Internet